odoo/owl/doc/miscellaneous/why_owl.md

 fine, because they each chose a different set of tradeoffs.

 However, we feel that there is still room in the framework world for something that is different.
-For a framework that make choices compatible with Odoo.
+For a framework that makes choices compatible with Odoo.

 And that is why we built Owl 🦉.